-Because we focus on buy & hold rental properties in Pensacola, Cash Flow is THE MOST IMPORTANT metric we look at when considering an acquisition.
+Because we focus on buy & hold rental properties, Cash Flow is THE MOST IMPORTANT metric we look at when considering an acquisition.

 Caution: This post goes technical real quick and my geeky side does come out 🙂

-Cash Flow, as I calculate it, is the Monthly Revenue minus TRIMMVC.
+Cash Flow, as I calculate it because it seems almost everyone has their own way of calculating this, but Cash Flow equals the Monthly Revenue minus TRIMMVC.

 Monthly Revenue – TRIMMVC = Cash Flow

 Taxes: usually a known quantity by visiting your county’s Property Appraisers site.